5 Tips for Recruiting Gen Z

 Members of Generation Z are looking for a seamless experience, and they will only apply for those jobs that can provide a great application process.
 Your digital application should be quick, simple and hassle-free.

 Allow applicants to submit a basic resume that will showcase only the skills relevant to the position, and avoid asking them to fill out an extensive online application with hundreds of required fields.
 This will only drive them away.
+Privacy laws also matter to them so keep it simple.

 2. Video Media/Formatting is Important